-At the price of the Maslow, it almost sounds too good to be true that it can be a good CNC router, especially with 4'x8' size.
+At the price of the Maslow, it almost sounds too good to be true that it can be a good CNC router, especially with a 4'x8' size.

 In this review, I dive deep into all the aspects of the Maslow CNC and present to you whether it lives up to its expectations.

-I considered several factors like ease-of-use, size, material capabilities, speed, build quality, electronics, software, and customer support to come up with this review.
+I considered several factors like ease of use, size, material capabilities, speed, build quality, electronics, software, and customer support to come up with this review.

 Since Maslow is an open-source project, there are several brands that make kits for the Maslow CNC.

-However, the best and most popular among them is the one by Makermade and that's the particular Maslow kit I chose to review.
+However, the best and most popular among them is the one by Makermade, and that's the particular Maslow kit I chose to review.

-In the last part of this guide, I provided an overview of how to DIY the non-supplied components (frame, sled etc) of the Maslow CNC and cost analysis of making it.
+In the last part of this guide, I provided an overview of how to DIY the non-supplied components (frame, sled, etc) of the Maslow CNC and cost analysis of making it.